Cyrus Peirce: Career

 Peirce left Nantucket to begin preaching in 1818 and was ordained a Unitarian minister in North Reading on May 19, 1819, and ministered there until May 19, 1827, when he resigned to take charge of a school in North Andover, where he stayed until 1831.

 In 1831, Peirce returned to Nantucket and opened a "School for Young Ladies."
 In 1832, fourteen-year-old Maria Mitchell, who later became a well-known astronomer, became one of his pupils.
 She eventually became his assistant, but left to start her own school on the island.
 In 1838 Peirce became the first principal of Nantucket High School, but left in July 1839 at Horace Mann's behest to go to Lexington to become the first head (later called president) of the first public normal school in the country.

 In an 1841 letter to Henry Barnard where he described his work in the Lexington Normal School, Peirce wrote:

-You ask for a full account of my manner of instruction in the art of Teaching.
-This, it is not easy to give.
-From what I say, you may get some idea of what I attempt; and of the manner of it.
-Two things I have aimed at, especially in this school.
-1. To teach thoroughly the principles of the several branches studied, so that the pupils may have a clear and full understanding of them.
-2nd, to teach the pupils by my own example, as well as by precepts, the best way of teaching the same things effectually to others.
-I have four different methods of recitation.
-1st, by question and answer; 2nd, by conversation; 3rd, by calling on one, two, three, more or less, to give an analysis of the whole subject contained in the lesson, and 4th, by requiring written analyses in which the ideas of the author are stated in the language of the pupil.
-I do not mean that these are all practised at the same exercise.
-The students understand that, at all the recitations, they are at perfect liberty to suggest queries, doubts, opinions.